neill-campbell/LibreGeoLensDemo/README.md

 ## Installation from source (for devs)

 1. Clone this repo and follow the prerequisites section above.
-2. Run `pip install -t .\LibreGeoLens\libs -r .\requirements.txt` from main directory of this repo.
-3. Find your QGIS local plugins directory and symlink [LibreGeoLens](LibreGeoLens) (the inner directory).
+2. Find your QGIS local plugins directory and symlink [LibreGeoLens](LibreGeoLens) (the inner directory).
    NOTE: If it's your first time using a QGIS plugin, you'll need to create the `plugins` directory first (see below).

 In Windows, you can run Command Prompt as an Administrator and do: